-1.2.9 Banning system
+1.2.10 Banning system

-Due to persistent presence of nerds who enter games and offend, the game engine was equipped by an effective banning system.
+Due to persistent presence of trolls who enter games and offend, the game engine implements a banning system.

 The banning of a user can be done in two ways:

 - At run-time by means of a script, by using the Ban instruction.
 This method is particularly effective as it provides what we call sticky banning. - At run-time by altering the WORLD's property named "bannedClients".
 This is actually a "black list" containing all banned IPs separated by pipe signs.